-3.8 Oracle Spatial Data Cartridge Example
+3.8 Oracle Spatial Example

-This example shows how to use the Oracle Spatial data cartridge with Oracle CQL queries to process a stream of Global Positioning System (GPS) events to track the GPS location of buses and generate alerts when a bus arrives at its pre-determined bus stop positions.
+This example shows how to use Oracle Spatial with Oracle CQL queries to process a stream of Global Positioning System (GPS) events to track the GPS location of buses and generate alerts when a bus arrives at its pre-determined bus stop positions.

-Figure 3-76 shows the Oracle Spatial data cartridge example Event Processing Network (EPN).
+Figure 3-76 shows Oracle Spatial example Event Processing Network (EPN).
 The EPN contains the components that make up the application and how they fit together.

-Figure 3-76 The Oracle Spatial Data Cartridge Example Event Processing Network
+Figure 3-76 Oracle Spatial Example Event Processing Network